 The ellipsis is hers.
 "What an impudent younger brother!!" is my new favorite sentence.
-I was pleased by the letter because I had talked to Pebbles about the Leonids meteor shower a few days before the event, and she wrote about talking her family into staying up to watch it and how much they loved it, so I found her as she was leaving and showed her the couple of pictures I'd taken that had come out well (I'll post them soon).
+I was pleased by the letter because I had talked to Pebbles about the Leonids meteor shower a few days before the event, and she wrote about talking her family into staying up to watch it and how much they loved it, so I found her as she was leaving and showed her the couple of pictures I'd taken that had come out well (see the link).
 This ended up boosting her stock at home because when her mother stepped into the entryway to retrieve her, Mom found her actually having a conversation in English with the foreign teacher.
 When Mom saw me, she was terrified that I might try to talk to her in English, so she snuck up on us, tapped Pebbles on the shoulder, and jumped away.
 I never saw more than her hand.
 Sometimes, the adults are almost as cute and weird as the kids.
 (To be fair, the parents are usually pretty shy and deferential around teachers in general, not just me, though I am clearly the most terrifying teacher at Manyo.
 At parties and staff/PTA meetings, I become much more approachable as parents' blood alcohol levels rise.)

 You can see I'm still having fun.
 I hope you are, too.

 O genki de